tonymet/gcloud-go/doc/README.md

 ## Authentication Overview
-Google uses internal and external (development) authorization schemes to get an auth token. outside the cloud (development) , GOOGLE_DEFAULT_CREDENTAILS is used with path to service credential json file Inside the cloud, metadata server is used.
+Google uses internal and external (development) authorization schemes to get an auth token. outside the cloud (development) , GOOGLE_DEFAULT_CREDENTIALS is used with path to service credential json file Inside the cloud, metadata server is used.

 go api credentials.DetectDefault will test for the appropriate scheme.